tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 6.4.2 Test Dependencies (normative)

-The BDQ Tests are largely agnostic to the extent to which they are run in parallel and the sequence in which particular Tests are run.

-While BDQ Tests are designed to be independent, some `Amendment` Tests have potential interactions given the by-design redundancies in Darwin Core (Wieczorek et al. 2012).
+While BDQ Tests are designed to be independent and agnostic to sequence of test execution, some `Amendment` Tests have potential interactions given the by-design redundancies in Darwin Core (Wieczorek et al. 2012).
 In consequence the order of execution of some `Amendment` Tests can affect results.
 This is a particular concern when developing workflows with parallel data streams.
 When `Amendment` Tests are executed in a workflow where downstream `Amendments` operate on data with the changes proposed by upstream `Amendments` applied, the following sequences SHOULD be followed.

 Given that `Amendment` Tests propose a value to a primary term (e.g., `dwc:eventDate`, `dwc:taxonID`) from secondary terms (e.g., `dwc:day`, `dwc:year`, `dwc:scientificName`), primary-from-secondary SHOULD be applied before secondary-from-primary.
 Where multiple `Amendments` on secondary terms could propose conflicting changes to a primary term, the sequence of `Amendment` Tests SHOULD be ordered.